 Victoria was amazing in resolving the challenge I faced in a friendly and understanding manner.
 Now resolved and in a very stress free way.
 Not an easy recommendation given the nature of the engagement and the current financial climate but if you have go through it better resolved using InDebted.
-10/10 Linear strategies require 30-days minimum to identify areas of improvement, using the champion and challenger model.
+10/10 Step 3 Real-time improvements Linear strategies require 30-days minimum to identify areas of improvement, using the champion and challenger model.
 In intelligent collections, improvement is continuous.
 Due to the very nature of data science, as more customers are referred to Collect, the machine learning models are continuously shaped by new data and learn to produce even more precise recommendations.
 This means that as InDebted's warehouse builds, so does the intelligence of our models and in turn, the success of their engagement.
 When it comes to measuring performance, intelligent collections enables businesses to understand customers on a far deeper level, on top of core recovery metrics.
 Businesses are able to see how accounts are tracking in real-time, and gain rich insight into who their customers are and how they engage with debt.
 This gives the upper hand, placing teams in a stronger position to be responsive to changing customer needs - a position that can't be underestimated in a landscape where customer behaviour is constantly evolving.

-A future-proof strategy

-Optimal recovery performance can no longer be achieved by treatment models that operate within the boundaries of risk-scoring or traditional communication methods.
-To create a strategy that's fit for 2024 and beyond, we need to shift our mindset.
+A future-proof strategy Optimal recovery performance can no longer be achieved by treatment models that operate within the boundaries of risk-scoring or traditional communication methods.
+To create a strategy that's fit for 2023 and beyond, we need to shift our mindset.
 Intelligent collections changes the narrative on debt, to empower individuals to pay it back faster, proactively and more sustainably.
 It allows data to dictate the strategy, ensuring that collections activity is consistently aligned with how customers want to engage with their debt - regardless of their account or behaviours.
 Rejecting the blanket approach, it recognises the need to tailor customer journeys to every individual to unlock recovery potential.
 Crucially, it removes the heavy lifting.
 Integrating data directly into Collect creates a symbiotic relationship between the two.
 With engagement tested and analysed in real-time, it enables the product to learn as new information is fed in, giving rise to automated intelligence.
 At the same time this makes sure that teams can focus on initiatives that truly require the human touch.
 The result?
 A future-proof collections strategy that can meet your customers needs today, and tomorrow.

-About InDebted

-Customer expectations have changed.
-Traditional debt collection hasn't.
+About InDebted Consumer expectations have changed.
+Debt collection hasn't.

-It's outdated and impersonal, and delivered by agents with the wrong incentives.
-The result is low collections performance, poor customer engagement, with compliance and reputational risk.

-At InDebted, we're changing the world of consumer debt recovery for good, by creating a better way for businesses to support their customers through it.
+From accessing credit to buying new shoes, today's consumers opt for transactions that are frictionless and digital-first.
+Meanwhile, the debt collection industry hasn't evolved beyond outdated communication methods, intrusive tactics, and pressuring experiences.
+When life can change overnight due to work, family, or health, people shouldn't be punished for falling behind on payments or missing a bill.
+Nobody can change the fact that debt happens.
+But we can change the experience of being in debt, by creating a better way for businesses to support consumers through it.
+Businesses partner with InDebted to help their customers get back on track because we're changing the world of consumer debt recovery for good.
 Our Collect product delivers up to 40% increased recovery performance, while being the world's highest rated debt collection solution for customer experience.

-We put the power back in the customer's hands - rather than pressuring or taking an impersonal approach, our product is intuitive to how people prefer to manage their debt.
-This creates empowered customers who get back on track faster, proactively, and more sustainably.

-Offering the only multi-market and scalable solution for global or enterprise businesses, InDebted is operational in the United States, Canada, the United Kingdom, Australia, and New Zealand.
+We call it intelligent debt collection.
+It's emotionally intelligent, digitally intelligent, and intuitive to the needs of every person, everywhere.
 Take a tour of Collect